-Youth Participant Name: Last First Middle Initial Program Dates: Program/Event/Camp: Youth Participant has permis Youth Participant will need to ssion to maintain and self-administer an inhaler as neede ssion to maintain and self-administer an EpiPen as neede to take medication during programming hours. ssistance from leaders/staff to perform a procedure (such ed and is responsible for its use. blood sugar, etc.).
+Youth Participant Name:

+Last First Middle Initial Program Dates: Program/Event/Camp: ssion to maintain and self-administer an inhaler as neede ssion to maintain and self-administer an EpiPen as neede Youth Participant will need to o take medication during programming hours.
+Youth_Participant requires as ssistance from leaders/staff to perform a procedure (such n as giving an injection, testing blood sugar, etc.).
 Specify: Youth Participant is bringing the following medical equipment to the program: